Twaotin/EWSDGroup2/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+// dont do this, my mistake, the instructions are at the very end
 Steps:
 open terminal
 1. npm install next-auth
 2. npm install prisma --save-dev
 3. npm install @prisma/client
+4
-4. npx prisma init
+5. npx prisma init
 6. npm install bcrypt
-5. use this to create you postgre db in pgAdmin:
+7. use this to create you postgre db in pgAdmin:
 CREATE TABLE users (
     userid SERIAL PRIMARY KEY,
     username VARCHAR(255),